The King & the Commissioner: Plot

 Imran has a gut feeling that he has seen Dr. Sudarshan in that car.
 On the other hand, I.G.
 Bharathchandran IPS, who is on deputation in the Union Home Ministry is assigned to assist Joseph in the probe.
 Both of them are able to get Shankar arrested, but Shankar is soon killed by Rana in the premises of the Delhi High Court.
 Shankar had conceded to testify to the court on the conspiracy pertaining to Dr.Sudarshan's murder.
-After the fiasco at the court, Joseph and Bharathchandran brief G.K about the involvement of Rana in Shankar's death and the ultimate goal of the Pakistan mercenary force is something much more pivotal as per intelligence inputs shared by the American Embassy.
+After the fiasco at the court, Joseph and Bharath brief G.K about the involvement of Rana in Shankar's death and the ultimate goal of the Pakistan mercenary force is something much more pivotal as per intelligence inputs shared by the American Embassy.

 Joseph is called into the PMO to tell that he is off the case now.
 He retorts and is able to continue with the case after convincing Paramashiva Rao.
 He states that if something were to happen to Paramashiva Rao, the nation would suffer huge financial loss.
 The expenses are what Joseph is concerned about rather than Paramashiva Rao's life.
-Because of this, Swami Chandramoulishwar gets pissed off that he decides to assassinate Paramashiva Rao through Rana.
-In this way, Raman Madhavan, the NSA will be the next PM after ensuring support from many coalition party leaders.
-ACP Arjun captures the PA coming out of Swami Chandramoulishwar's ashram by disguising himself as the driver.
+Because of this, Chandramoulishwar gets pissed off that he decides to assassinate Paramashiva Rao through Rana.
+In this way, Raman Madhavan will be the next PM after ensuring support from many coalition party leaders.
+ACP Arjun captures the PA Ashutosh coming out of Chandramoulishwar's ashram by disguising himself as the driver along with Ubaid Mustafa Meeran.

-Although, the PA is taken into custody.
-However, Pakistan army officers pretending as Delhi Police arrives and asks for PA's custody.
-They shoot Arjun, where Ubaid manages to kill several Pakistan officers in the shootout, but Rana arrives and kills both Ubaid and the PA.
-Enraged, Bharathchandran storms into the ashram, but is held at gunpoint by Swami Chandramoulishwar's men.
-Nevertheless, Joseph appears right in time to save Bharathchandran from getting killed, by killing one of Swami Chandramoulishwar's men.
-Swami Chandramoulishwar and Raman Madhavan, later at night, are taken into custody.
+Although, Ashutosh is taken into custody.
+However, Pakistan army officers pretending as Delhi Police arrives and asks for Ashutosh's custody.
+They kills Arjun, where Ubaid manages to kill several Pakistan officers in the shootout, but Rana arrives and kills both Ubaid and Ashutosh.
+Enraged, Bharath storms into the ashram, but is held at gunpoint by Swami Chandramoulishwar's men.
+Nevertheless, Joseph appears right in time to save Bharath from getting killed, by killing one of Chandramoulishwar's men.
+Chandramoulishwar and Raman Madhavan, later at night, are taken into custody.
 When both of them are about to be taken to the location of the ISI agents.